FAForever/wiki-pages/Play/Learning/Adjacency-Bonus.md

 </table>

 Buildings which are affected by Energy storage
-> Note: Adjacency Bonus should be used well-considered.
-Players with little experience tend to surround hydrocarbon power plants with energy storage to get 50% more energy or similar things.
+> Adjacency Bonus should be used well-considered.
+Players with little experience tend to surround Hydrocarbon Power Plants with Energy Storage, to get 50% more Energy production.
 The bonus you want to have can quickly turn into an economic disadvantage if you try to profit that way.
-Keep in mind that the cost of 12 energy storages is 14400 energy and 3000 mass.
-3000 mass roughly covers the costs of a T3 power generator which would produce 2500 energy instead of additional 1250.
+Keep in mind that the cost of 12 Energy Storages is 14400 Energy and 3000 Mass.
+3000 Mass roughly covers the cost of a single T3 Power Generator which produces 2500 Energy, compared to an additional 1250 Energy when surrounded by Energy Storages.
 {.is-info}